1 Contact the seller

 2 Who's responsible?

 Did the eBay seller include delivery as part of the deal or was this arranged separately?

 - If you're buying from a business and delivery is included, then the business is responsible for the goods until you get them, so any problems with the delivery rest with the seller.

 - If you bought from a private seller then the position depends on what you specifically agreed in terms of delivery.
 If the seller arranged delivery, you may need to get them to take the matter up with the delivery company.

 But if you made the arrangements - as long as the private seller handed the goods to the courier - then you'd need to take the issue up with the delivery company as the seller would've kept their side of the bargain.

 3 Refund or replacement

-If the seller is responsible, then decide whether you want your money back, or if it's possible, ask for a replacement item to be sent to you.
+If the eBay seller is responsible for your item not showing up, then decide whether you want your money back or, if it's possible, ask for a replacement item to be sent to you.

 If the seller refuses to do anything, then you could lodge a dispute under the eBay Money Back Guarantee policy.